infinum/dotnet-handbook/Git/Merge vs Rebase.md

 [(image source)](https://www.atlassian.com/git/tutorials/using-branches/git-merge)

-This way, both branches are preserved with the cost of the additional merge commit, which can be an issue if there are many branches created and merging is done frequently.
+This way, both branches are preserved with the cost of the additional merge commit, which can be an issue if there are many branches and merging is frequent.

 ### Rebase